Harrison Bader Preview, Player Props: Yankees vs. Red Sox

-The New York Yankees, including Harrison Bader (.297 slugging percentage in past 10 games, including no home run), take on starter Brayan Bello and the Boston Red Sox at Yankee Stadium, Friday at 7:05 PM ET.
+The New York Yankees, including Harrison Bader (.222 slugging percentage in past 10 games, including zero home run), battle starter Kutter Crawford and the Boston Red Sox at Yankee Stadium, Saturday at 1:05 PM ET.

 Harrison Bader Game Info & Props vs. the Red Sox